Dee-Des/love-gaming/README.md

 ## Built With

 ### Technologies and Languages
-This projet was built using the following CSS3, HTML5 and Javascript.
+This project was built using the following CSS3, HTML5 and Javascript.

 ### Libraries and Frameworks